makemymails/makemymails-sms-python/README.rst

     MMM_API_KEY = 'AJK7G5J2KL6JGJU7'    # A unique API key is provided to you with
                                         # your Makemymails account.
 Keep this key safe.
     DEVICE_ID = '18'                    # A unique device id is assigned to each of your
                                         # device associated with your makemymails web account
                                         # You can see devide id for all id's the api details page above.
-    receiver = '9876534210'
+    receiver = '9876534210'             # Substitute accordingly.

     msg = 'This is a test sms from Makemymails SMS free API' from makemymails import sendsms

+    sendsms(send_to=receiver, sms_body=msg, MMM_API_KEY, DEVICE_ID)
     # If your phone is connected to the internet when this call is made message is
     # sent immediately else it is queued and sent.
-    sendsms(send_to=receiver, sms_body=msg, MMM_API_KEY, DEVICE_ID)

 Requirements